ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingpreprocessing.rst

 .. _usingpreprocessing:
+.. role:: raw-html(raw)
+   :format: html

 Using the Preprocessing Module
 ==============================

-The Preprocessing Module (Figure 5‑12) automatically extracts hydraulic conductivity, porosity, and soil types from the SSURGO database.
+The Preprocessing Module (Figure 9-1) automatically extracts hydraulic conductivity, porosity, and soil types from the SSURGO database.

 Data Inputs